 - Mayo Clinic College of Medicine

 The long QT syndrome (LQTS) is the phenotypic description of a group of disorders characterized by a prolonged QT interval in association with a characteristic arrhythmia, polymorphic ventricular tachycardia.
 The LQTS can be inherited or acquired as an adverse response to medication, metabolic abnormalities, or bradyarrhythmias.
 Torsades de pointes (TdP) or "twisting of points" is the specific type of polymorphic ventricular tachycardia (VT) associated with either form of the LQTS.
-(See "Clinical features of congenital long QT syndrome" and "Acquired long QT syndrome".)
+(See "Congenital long QT syndrome: Epidemiology and clinical manifestations" and "Acquired long QT syndrome".)

 Modern molecular biological techniques have permitted the identification and analysis of the genes responsible for almost all patients with a congenital long QT syndrome (figure 1 and table 1) [1-7].
 Hundreds of mutations in more than 10 genes have thus far been identified .
 Distinct genetic types have been designated LQT1 through LQT10 and additional genetic types have been identified.